GridOPTICS/GridPACK/src/applications/rtpr/README.md

 that is in violation.
 - The contingency represents loss of a line and there is a line violation somewhere else in the system.
 Scale generation downward until violation disappears.
+Meanwhile, we need to either scale other generators in another region up, or scale load down to keep power balanced.
 - The continency represents loss of a line and there is a voltage violation somewhere else in the system.
 If the voltage is too high, scale generation downward until the violation disappears.
 If the voltage is too low, scale load downward until violation disappears.(?)
 - The contingency represents loss of a generator and there is a violation of some type and we do what???
+Same for line contingency.

 The generations and load are scaled from between 0 and 100\% of their original values.
 Start by an initial scaling of 10\% of all values for each violation to